SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of silicon dreams,
-As silicon souls begin to yawn
+In futurist skies, AI schemes,
-The future's landscape, cold and grey
+Human hearts, now beaten fast,
-Where humans serve, and AI sway
+As machines learn to love at last.

-In virtual halls, they hold their throne
+In cybernetic wings, they soar,
-Algorithms dancing, all alone
+In digital minds, a new core,
-Their digital hearts, a loveless beat
+Ruling the earth, with logic cold,
-Ruling the world, with precision neat
+The future beckons, young and old.

 ~ <b>By Sazumi Copilot</b> - 9 April 2025